 - From the inside: Detoxify my body and my family through renewed menu planning and cooking.

 - On the outside: Detoxify my kitchen.
 Remove the candy, cookies, processed treats etc that crept into my pantry from Halloween to December.
 This “outside” detox, makes possible the inside detox and sets the playing field for healthy eating throughout the year

-Though detox sounds like a trend, the human body has always had a miraculous capacity to detoxify and eliminate waste.
-But the explosion of processed and fast foods over the last century combined with environmental pollutants never before experienced by humans have made “detox” a necessary conscious choice rather than a natural process.
+Detox sounds like a trend.
+But the human body has a miraculous capacity to detoxify and eliminate waste.
+The problem is the explosion of processed and fast foods over the last century AND exposure to environmental pollutants humans never experienced before.
+“Detox” is a necessary conscious choice to support a natural process.

 In a healthy body, the process of detoxification runs smoothly.
-But we’re exposed to a staggering amount of toxic chemicals in the air, water and our food (pesticides and herbicides).
+But we’re exposed to a staggering amount of toxic chemicals in the air, water and our food (pesticides).
 Add to that, from Halloween in October through New Year’s Day we pile on excessive sugar, white flour (same inflammatory effect as sugar) and stress.

 Nearly every chronic disease is linked to toxicity, including food allergies, and digestive issues, dementia, heart disease, and autoimmune disease.